x-zang/x-zang/README.md

 - ⚡ Fun fact: ...
 -->
 ### 🧬 I am
-- PhD candidate in Bioinformatics at Penn State.
+- PhD in Bioinformatics at Penn State.

 ### 💻 I research on
 Algorithms and methodologies for